mujz/mujtabot.com/content/p/nocode/index.md

 ### Agenda

-We'll be punctual by starting on time, but after that we'll decide how to use the time based on what feels right.
-Therefore, make sure you arrive on time and keep your expectations flexible with the duration of each component of the agenda.

 - **45mins: Mujtaba interviews Mustafa**

-  Mustafa will share his screen and show us how he uses tools, such as Airtable and FlutterFlow, in building mobile apps and websites used by hundreds of thousands of people.
+  Mustafa will share his screen and show us how he uses tools, such as Airtable and FlutterFlow, in building his mobile app.

-  This will be an interactive session and the participants will get to raise questions to Mustafa directly.
 - **10mins: Break**
 - **45mins: Interview continues**

+  This will be an interactive session and the participants will get to raise questions to Mustafa directly.
 - **45mins: Lunch**

   This will be a great opportunity to digest the new learnings (pun intended), by discussing them with other participants over a meal.